 We use the amounts obtained from the withdrawal charge to recover the cost of sales commissions and other promotional or distribution expenses associated with marketing the Contracts.

-Withdrawals may be subject to tax penalties, income tax, and a Market Value Adjustment.
-You should consult your own tax counsel or other tax advisors regarding any the tax consequences of making withdrawals.
+Withdrawals may be subject to income tax withholding and penalties, and Market Value Adjustments.
+You should consult your own tax counsel or other tax advisors regarding any withdrawals.